neural-maze/vector-twin/README.md

 </h3>
 </p>

+> No LangChain, no LangGraph, no LlamaIndex, no CrewAI.
+Pure and simple API calls to Groq.

+## Table of Contents

 ## 🎯 Overview 🎯

 Twin Celebrity App is a machine learning project that uses face embeddings and vector similarity search to find celebrity lookalikes.
 The project combines the following technologies: